Alluxio/alluxio/docs/Configuring-Tachyon-with-HDFS.md

 ```

 If everything succeeds, you should see
-`tachyon-assemblies-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` created in
+`tachyon-assemblies-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` created in the
-`assembly/target/` and this is the binary that you can run both Tachyon Master and Worker.
+`assembly/target` directory and this is the jar file you can use to run both Tachyon Master and Worker.

 # Configuring Tachyon